NumPy Exponential Distribution

 What is the Exponential Distribution?

 The exponential distribution is a probability distribution commonly used to model the time until the next event.
-It is often used in various fields, such as reliability engineering, queuing theory, and lifetime analysis.
+It is often applied in fields such as reliability engineering, queuing theory, and lifetime analysis.
 This distribution is particularly useful when studying situations where events occur randomly and independently at a constant average rate over time.

 The key characteristic of the exponential distribution is its parameterization.
 It has two parameters: scale and size.
 The scale parameter reflects the average waiting time between events, while the size parameter represents the number of events occurring.
 These parameters help define the shape and characteristics of the distribution.